arthur-albuquerque/tocilizumab_reanalysis/final_analyses/script/functions/README.txt

 Functions created for this project

-- beta_distributions.R:                to generate beta distributions within tibbles
+- conjugate_normal_posterior.R:            to generate normal conjugate posterior probability

-- risk_comparison_plot.R:              to plot risk distributions side-by-side

-- risk_difference_plot.R:              to plot risk difference distribution

 - cumulative_risk_difference_plot.R:       to plot cumulative probability of risk difference

-- conjugate_normal_posterior.R:        to generate normal conjugate posterior probability

-- normal_approximation.R:              to assist in the workflow of the function in "conjugate_normal_posterior.R"

 - data_prior_posterior_plot.R:             to plot prior, data and posterior distributions side-by-side

+- noninformative_posterior.R:              to generate posteriors distributions from beta distributions using noninformative priors within tibbles

+- normal_approximation_multiple_priors.R:  to compile all posteriors into a tibble

+- normal_approximation.R:                  to generate posterior probabilities with multiple priors (it requires "conjugate_normal_posterior.R" )

+- posterior_cumulative_plot.R:             to plot the cumulative probability of posterior distribution

 - posterior_difference_plot.R:             to plot the posterior distribution

+- risk_comparison_plot.R:                  to plot risk distributions side-by-side

-- posterior_cumulative_plot.R:         to plot the cumulative probability of the posterior distribution
+- risk_difference_plot.R:                  to plot risk difference distribution

+- summary_table_death.R:                   to create a summary table adapted for the mortality outcome

+- summary_table_discharge.R:               to create a summary table adapted for the hospital discharge outcome

+- tibble_all_posteriors.R:                 to compile all posteriors into a tibble